olbris/mcns_website/README.md

 ## Build

-Currently, the website has to be built locally using `mkdocs` and `jinja2` templates.
-The results are then pushed to the Github repository where they are deployed to GitHub pages.
-In the future, we should consider setting up a CI/CD pipeline to automate this process and to avoid pushing large files to the repository.
+### Local

+The website is build using `mkdocs` and `jinja2` templates.
+Dependencies are managed using `uv`.

-To build the website, run:
+To build the website locally, run:

 ```bash
 uv run build_pages.py
 uv run mkdocs build
 ```

-## Development
+To serve the website locally, run:

 ```bash
 uv run mkdocs serve
 ```

+### Github

+On Github the website is built and deployed using a Github actions workflow that is triggered on every push to the `main` branch.
+It can also be triggered manually using the workflow dispatch feature.